What is Modern Personal Development?

-- release blocks which have been restricting the realisation of personal potential.
+- Release blocks have been restricting the realisation of personal potential.

 The integrated personal development approach is highly beneficial for most people.

-Integrated personal development is also particularly helpful where one-to-one coaching or mentoring has had limited benefit, or has prompted surprising reactions.
+- Integrated personal development is also especially helpful where one-to-one coaching or mentoring has had limited benefit or has prompted surprising reactions.

 Modern personal development differs from conventional training methods, most importantly: